Diving the Banda Sea & Ring of Fire: Hammerheads & Volcanoes

 2. Complete your Advanced Open Water certification, as many of the best encounters happen below 20 meters.

 3. Practice your buoyancy, ascend, descents and surface marker buoy (SMB) deployment, as blue water safety stops are common.
+If you want to master your buoyancy, check out the Mastering Scuba Diving Buoyancy lesson in our Scuba Academy.

 4. Would highly recommend your own dive computer.
 Here is a full guide if you need helping choosing your first dive computer.